 If anyone is reading my words above.
 I don’t want to hint you buying an “ES” CPU in any way.
 In face, selling “ES” CPU is illegal and buying one is like software piracy. and any motherboard maker can not support an “ES” cpu.
 You might end up with a not working “ES” CPU.
 So, take your own risk.

 Video card is the most important part for VR-ready workstation.
-Both Rift and Vivi headsets need to run at 90FPS for both eyes all time.
+According to a reputable friend’s article about virtual reality, it’s important to make sure both Rift and Vivi headsets run at 90FPS for both eyes all time.
 The VR headset display resolution is 2160×1200 (1080×1200 per eye).
 2160×1200 and 90FPS mean that there are a crazy amount of data coming through the display port cable pre millisecond.
 Nvidia starts selling the GeForce GTX 1080 couple weeks ago.
 It has the simultaneous multi-display ability which makes it perfect for VR job.
 So I bought one for $1040 from NCIX.

 The whole system cost around $3500.

 Performance is a tricky part when you building a workstation.
 A lot of people are not understanding the performance very well.
 Let me explain.